nobitayon/project-zoomcamp/README.md

 ## Starter
 1. Download project
 2. Install dependencies with `pipenv install`
-3. Build docker image in directory by `docker build -t zoomcamp-project .`

 ## To run notebook.ipynb
 1. Activate virtual environment in directory by `pipenv shell` and open jupyter notebook